bbauska/TUMx-DWAPNx/README.md

 to deliver to me?

-The server will answer to the browser: yes, I have something for you and it\'s an HTML file, which is called index.html.
+The server will answer to the browser: yes, I have something for you and it&apos;s an HTML file, which is called index.html.
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~ 129  (75) ~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center">